TerryMcGinnis01/Senior-Design-Spring-2020/README.md

 ### How the vi Works:

 ![](/Images/SimultaneousControl.png)
-LabVIEW checks the buffer for a "ready to receive" signal from Arduino.
-When received, LabVIEW sends a confirmation "!" followed by a string about motor positions and on/off of lights and circulation fans.
+LabVIEW checks the buffer for a "ready to receive" byte from Arduino.
+When received, LabVIEW sends a confirmation "!" byte followed by a string containing motor positions and on/off of lights and circulation fans (connected by relays).

-The string sent breaks down as follows:
+The string sent from LabVIEW breaks down as follows:
-- 5 digit integers for each motors
+- 5 digit integers for each motor #1-10, with left padding of any needed 0's.
-- a single 0 or 1 for all circulation fans
+- a single 0 or 1 for all circulation fans.
-- a 0 or 1 for each light
+- a 0 or 1 for each relay.

 ### How the Arduino Code Works: